Rikako Yagi

-Rikako Yagi (八木莉可子, Yagi Rikakō), is a Japanese model and actress.
+Rikako Yagi (八木 莉可子, Yagi Rikakō), is a Japanese model and actress.

 Personal life and education

-Rikako Yagi was born on July 7, 2001, in Shiga Prefecture, Japan.
+Yagi was born on July 7, 2001, in Ōmihachiman, Shiga Prefecture.
 Before moving to Tokyo in 2020 to attend university, she lived in her hometown of Shiga, where she balanced her studies with her acting and modeling career.
-She is skilled in rhythmic gymnastics after having practiced it for six years during elementary school.
-Her special skill is calligraphy, for which she has an eighth-degree rank.
+She is skilled in rhythmic gymnastics after having practiced it for over six years during elementary school.
+Aside from rhythmic gymnastics, her other special skill is calligraphy, for which she has an eighth-degree rank.

-Yagi shared the news of her university graduation on Instagram on April 9, 2024.
+Yagi shared the news of her graduation from Meiji Gakuin University on Instagram on April 9, 2024.
 She also disclosed that she had finished her graduation thesis, the concept was entitled Modern Society as Seen by Spider-Man.